tlx494/yuvi-tsdb-fork/README.md

 ```
 ## NOTE

-This project is under active development.
+This project is no longer under active development.
 A dev version of OpenTSDB integration code can be found at: https://github.com/mansu/opentsdb/tree/yuvi-dev